- Search The Registry

 - My Account

-Pelé would play for Santos for 18 years and he would forever become associated with its white number 10 shirt, along with the yellow shirt of the Brazilian national team.
+Pelé would play for Santos for 18 years and forever become associated with its white number 10 shirt, along with the yellow shirt of the Brazilian national team.
 During the years that Pelé played at Santos, the club team won numerous state and national championships in Brazil, and in 1962 and 1963 won two world club championships.